MLSysOps/MLE-agent/README.md

 :coffee: **Baseline Mode** is designed to quickly build a baseline model for users' projects.

-:fire: **Advanced Mode (Coming Soon)** is designed to utilize users' favorite MLOps tools and new methods, and suggest optimizations for users' machine learning projects.
+:fire: **Advanced Mode (Coming Soon)** is designed to utilize users' favorite MLOps tools, understand SOTA methods, and suggest optimizations for users' machine learning projects.